Zubenna/calculator-react/README.md

 # React Calculator Project
 This is just the preparation for react calculator project.
 This first milestone is just the project environment setup.
+The second milestone involves creating basic components that make up the calculator.
+The components are Button, ButtonPanel, and Display which are located in the components folder within the src directory at the root of the project.
+The App component contains both the Display and ButtonPanel components which define the user interface of the calculator.
+The Display component will display the result of each calculation.
+The ButtonPanel contains the different buttons specified in the simple calculator app.

 ## Project SetUp
 Get a local copy of the file.
 Clone with HTTPS following the steps below.